olavim/RoundsWithFriends/README.md

 The mod supports up to four players in local and private online lobbies.

-### Team Deathmatch / 2v2
+### Team Deathmatch

-The game mode you are used to, except now it supports two additional players.
-Playing in a 2v1 setting is also possible, although there are currently no special rules or handicaps for uneven team sizes.
+The game mode you are used to, except now it supports up to 16 players in various team compositions.

 ### Deathmatch / Free for all